DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 - configured [email accounts](#setting-up-email-accounts) for sales managers (marked "Massmail");

 The application provides recipients with an opportunity to unsubscribe from mailings.
-In order not to disclose the address of your CRM (on the Internet) it is necessary to create a page on your company's website, where users who clicked the "unsubscribe" button will be forwarded.
+In order not to disclose the address of your CRM (on the Internet), it is necessary to create a page on your company's website, where users who clicked the "unsubscribe" button will be forwarded.
 This page should show a message that the user unsubscribed successfully.
 The address of this page should be specified in the settings (massmail/settings.py)
 `UNSUBSCRIBE_URL = 'https://<www.your_site.com>/unsubscribe'`